 Service Network Select a network.
 This selection only affects the on-demand service.

-Caution Changing the Network after you have configured it, or changing the IP address configuration, causes a failed deployment.
-For more information, see Changing Network or IP Addresses Results in a Failed Deployment.
+Changing the Network after you have configured it, or changing the IP address configuration, causes a failed deployment.
+For more information, refer to Changing Network or IP Addresses Results in a Failed Deployment.

 3. Click Save.